 Ok, this is technically two moves, but they go together seamlessly!
 They also target the backs of the arms (my own personal problem area) as well as the arms, shoulders, and chest.
 And the only prop you need for this is a chair!
 I think you might have one of those in your house…

-Next, flip over so that your body straight and your are facing the chair seat in a push up position.
+Next, flip over so that your body is straight and you are facing the chair seat in a push-up position.
 Place the chair against a wall so it doesn’t slip!
-Slowly lower in to a push up, until your chest is almost touching the edge of the chair.
+Slowly lower into a push-up, until your chest is almost touching the edge of the chair.
 Slowly return back to start.
 Do ten of these for one set.
 Repeat three times, resting in between sets.

 I hope these four simple moves help you on your path to a stronger you!
 I know it can be really tough to find the time to strengthen our bodies, but it’s worth the effort– especially when you can get it done while your family is occupied or asleep at home!
 Do you find time for fitness moves at home?
 I’d love to hear about it, let me know in the comments below.